How to run a social media competition

 For many brands, giving away their products/services as a prize is a great way to help the business in the long-term.
 But if your business' offering isn't likely to raise the roof of excitement, then an experience or a gift card are great options.

 Whatever you decide, be aware that it might become overwhelming to manage if you do allow the competition to be entered from multiple social channels.
 If it’s your first competition, you may want to stick to whichever social channel is your most successful or has the highest following/engagement levels.
 A great tip for Facebook or Twitter competitions is to pin the competition post to the top of your page to catch the eye of any new visitors, something to consider when planning social.
+It's always good to plan way in advance, therefore we advise a social media calendar to help.

 It is extremely important to be clear when running a social media competition.
 You need to explicitly state how you enter, what the prize is, and when the deadline to enter is.
 If you don’t mention the deadline, you could be getting fresh entries for months after the competition has concluded.
 If you don’t make it clear how to enter, those who enter incorrectly will set an example for new entries.
 If you’re not clear on the prize, there may be a disappointment when the winner is given something they weren’t expecting.
 It’s also a good idea to be specific about how the winner will be selected; whether it’ll be selected at random, or chosen by a judge.